Hoover, Alabama: History

 This suburban area near the foothills of the Appalachian Mountains had been known as the Green Valley community since the 1930s; it was mostly a bedroom or residential community into the late 1970s and early 1980s.
-The City of Hoover was incorporated in 1967, named for William H. Hoover (1890–1979), a local insurance company owner and segregationist.
+The City of Hoover was incorporated in 1967, named for William H. Hoover (1890–1979), a local insurance company owner.

 On September 8, 1980, the city annexed the Riverchase business and residential community, gaining large office buildings, employers, and workers to increase the city's tax base.
-When Interstate I-459 was opened, a major interchange with Interstate I-65 was constructed within the borders of Hoover, improving access.
+When Interstate 459 was opened, a major interchange with Interstate 65 was constructed within the borders of Hoover, improving access.

-In 1986 the Riverchase Galleria multi-use complex opened; it has significantly increased the tax revenue for the city.
+In 1986, the Riverchase Galleria multiuse complex opened; it has significantly increased the tax revenue for the city.
 It has also attracted new residents and businesses to the area.
-The city has grown extremely fast, aided by its annexations of territory as well as new developments.
-The city has expanded its facilities, and now operates a Municipal Center, Library, and Public Safety Center.
+The city has grown extremely fast, aided by its annexations of territory and building new developments.
+The city has expanded its facilities and now operates a Municipal Center, Library, and Public Safety Center.
 The city expects to continue to increase in population, which has risen significantly since 2008.
 It numbered 92,606 as of the 2020 census.